-The MGM240S modules are not labeled with their own IC ID due their very small size.
-Instead, the anti-static bags containing the modules' reels or trays come with a special label displaying the IC ID.
-In all those cases when the module's IC ID is not visible after the module is installed inside another device, then the outside of the device into which the module is installed must also have a label with a reference to the enclosed module.
+The BGM240P modules are labeled with their own IC ID.
+In all those cases when the IC ID is not visible after a module is installed inside another device, then the outside of the device into which the module is installed must also display a label referring to the enclosed module.
 In that case, the final product must be labeled in a visible area with the following:

-"Contains Transmitter Module IC: 5123A-GM240S "
+"Contains Transmitter Module IC: 5123A-GM240P"